AdobeDocs/campaign.en/help/technotes/upgrades/upgrade-to-aws.md

 ## When will this upgrade happen?{#aws-timeline}

-The development and staging environments upgrades are expected to take place in **October of 2023**.
+The development and staging environments upgrades started in **October 2023**.

-We are planning to schedule production environment upgrades starting in **January of 2024**.
+Production environment upgrades started in **January 2024**.

-As a Campaign customer, you will receive additional notification regarding the production upgrade at least thirty (30) days in advance.

 ## What to expect?{#impact}